rfjakob/barwin-pc/README.md

 Build
 -----
+Just run

+	make

-Just type "make" to generate serialRMI.jar in the bin directory.
+to generate serialRMI.jar in the build directory.

+Run

+	make install

+to copy serialRMI.jar where genBotWI expects it (this assumes that genBotWI is in ..)